SimonAmable/MySuccessAutomation/README.md

 ## The Future is Bright: Our Development Roadmap 🛤️

-We're dedicated to continuously enhancing MySuccessAutomation.
+I'm dedicated to continuously enhancing MySuccessAutomation (granted i'm working on a different project currently).
 Here's what's on the horizon:

+*   **Broader Format Support:** Add compatibility for other file formats, such as `.docx`.
 *   **Resume Customization:** Automatically tailor your resume to align with each job description's specific requirements on MySuccess.
-*   **Enhanced AI:** Improve our AI models for even more refined job matching, cover letter generation, and application submission capabilities within the MySuccess platform.
+*   **Enhanced AI:** Improve AI models usage for custom job matching, better cover letter generation, and application submission capabilities within the MySuccess platform.
-*   **Broader Format Support:** Add compatibility for other file formats, such as `.docx`.
+*
 ---

-## We're Here to Help: Support and Assistance 🤝
+## I'm Here to Help: Support and Assistance 🤝

 Need help with anything or have questions?
 I'm here for you!
 Please email me of contact one of my social medias for the fastest reply